luca-fiorito-11/sandy/INSTALL.md

 import sandy
 ```

-Now, if `sandy` is available you are ready to roll!
+Now, if `sandy` is available and if you have a running version of NJOY2016 you are ready to roll!

-Still, many of the features of SANDY require running NJOY.
-Here we assume that

-## Installation using Anaconda

-### Downloading Anaconda
-The recommended way to install the SANDY requirements (especially on Windows) is with the Anaconda distribution, which already includes several python packages and few other cool tools.
-The installer for the most recent Anaconda distributions can be found [here](https://www.anaconda.com/products/individual).
-For the Anaconda installation documentation, click [here](https://docs.anaconda.com/anaconda/install/).

-### Getting started with Anaconda
-The user guide to get yourself acquainted with Anaconda is available [here](https://docs.anaconda.com/anaconda/user-guide/).
-On a Windows machine we recommend that you use the Anaconda Prompt terminal.

-# Installation from source
+## Installing SANDY from source
 The source code of SANDY is available as a git repository.
 The recommended way to get SANDY is by cloning the source package using your local git distribution (*click [here](https://git-scm.com/downloads) to download it!*).

 ```sh